-Of additional interest might be the adoption of the Choose Love For Schools[TM] program by the state of New Hampshire.
+Of additional interest might be the adoption of the Choose Love For SchoolsTM program by the state of New Hampshire.
 In 2018, New Hampshire Governor Christopher Sununu's School Safety Preparedness Task Force recommended that it was necessary to expand SEL statewide.
 Based on this knowledge, Governor Sununu made implementing CLEP a statewide initiative (the first in the nation to do so).
 To support this initiative, Governor Sununu hired additional support and our team is working closely with his office as well as the office of Homeland Security to ensure all schools have the proper channels to teach the program effectively.
 Here is the first year report of Choose Love implementation in NH.
 In a recent survey from Homeland Security & Emergency Management (HSEM), the Choose Love program was the most mentioned SEL program being used by the schools that responded - view summary charts here.
-In addition, Spaulding Academy & Family Services (a New Hampshire facility with programs and services for children and youth with neurological, emotional, behavioral, learning or developmental challenges) provided statistics that showed positive results after implementing the Choose Love curriculum - view the outcomes here.
+In addition, Spaulding Academy & Family Services (a New Hampshire facility with programs and services for children and youth with neurological, emotional, behavioral, learning or developmental challenges) provided statistics for 2021 that showed positive results after implementing the Choose Love curriculum - view the outcomes here.
+Continuing this positive trend, in 2023, Spaulding Academy & Family Services reported very positive outcomes with its students - view the summary and charts here.